Photo workflow

 Organization

-My photo collection is simple directory based structure.
-There is top level directory for each year, second level is per event, with directories named like YYMMDD - Name of event.
-This way it is easy to find the event, name sorting reflects the date and it keeps those information even if I take whole folder and move it somewhere else.
+My photo collection is a simple, directory-based structure.
+There is a top level directory for each year; the second level is per event, with directories named like YYMMDD - Name of event.
+This way, it is easy to find the event, name sorting reflects the date, and it keeps this information even if I take the whole directory and move it somewhere else.

-This structure is created manually by walking incoming folders and grouping them into an event.
-Most of short events can stay as they are (just add the name), but with longer trips I merge several together.
+This structure is created manually by walking through incoming directories and grouping them into an event.
+Most short events can stay as they are (just add the name), but with longer trips I merge them together.

-Inside the event folder, I work through the photos and pick those that I like even during the time of processing.
+Inside the event directory, I work through the photos and pick those that I like during the processing.
 It is often the case that I like the moment, but the photo is not too interesting.
-For the down-select, using IrfanView and its function File/Copy File (F8) transfer good photos into directory choice.
-If there is too many selected photos, I usually repeat the process until I have reasonable number of them.
-For events about week long, I like to end with 50-100 photos.
+For the down-select, using IrfanView and its File/Copy File (F8) function, I transfer good photos into a directory choice.
+If there are too many selected photos, I usually repeat the process until I have a reasonable number of them.
+For events about a week long, I like to end with 50-100 photos.

-Once I have my selection, I move all other photos into subfolder other and the selection ends up at the top.
-With the post-processing, I want to keep originals in case I screw the editing up.
-For that, before the edit, original gets copied into subfolder edited (IfranView again).
-For editing, I have old Photoshop CS version 8.0 from 2003 which still works great for my purposes.
+Once I have my selection, I move all other photos into the sub-directory other and the selection ends up at the top.
+With post-processing, I want to keep originals in case I screw the editing up.
+For that, before editing, the original gets copied into the sub-directory edited (IfranView again).
+For editing, I have an old Photoshop CS version 8.0 from 2003, which still works great for my purposes.
 The editing usually means:

-• Crop the photo to 2x3 format (can be printed to 10x15cm paper photo).
-Nikon already creates such format, for cell phone it needs some tweaking.
-The crop also allows to get rid of anything that does not belong to the photo and improves focus on the subject
+- Crop the photo to a 2x3 format (can be printed as a 10x15cm paper photo).
+Nikon already creates such a format, for cell phone it needs some tweaking.
+The crop also allows me to get rid of anything that does not belong to the photo and improves focus on the subject

-• Apply Levels to use whole range.
-The photos look better if they have some black and some white on it and at the same time it is possible to adjust mid-tones
+- Apply Levels to use the whole tonal range.
+Photos look better if they have some black and some white in them, and at the same time it is possible to adjust mid-tones

-• Locally darken/lighten.
-I usually do it with duplicating layers (with Screen or Multiply function) and editing the mask of top layer.
-You can add vignetting to the photo, emphasize the subject or hide something unimportant
+- Locally darken/lighten.
+I usually do it by duplicating layers (with Screen or Multiply modes) and editing the mask of the top layer.
+You can also add vignetting to the photo, emphasize the subject, or hide something unimportant

-• Retouch if needed.
-I am trying to avoid this during the capture of the photo, but something the photo is good and just needs some minor adjustment
+- Retouch if needed.
+I try to avoid mistakes during capture, but sometimes the photo is good and just needs some minor adjustment

 \220827 - Zell am See